Introduction to information systems for the management and exploitation of data and information, and to relational databases.

 - Learning Outcomes

-- Explain the process of data collection and identify issues relating to data quality, ethics, privacy and security
+- perform elementary processes of data collection, and identify issues relating to data quality, including ethics, privacy and security

-- Explain basic concepts of relational databases, comprehend entity-relationship diagrams and use them to model data requirements, implement these requirements using a relational database system, and be able to read and write basic SQL statements
+- understand basic concepts of modelling, implementing and using relational databases, and be able to read and write basic SQL statements to manipulate relational databases

-- Understand contemporary trends, such as big data, cloud computing, green computing and the Internet of Things, and their implications for individuals and organisations
+- explain contemporary trends such as big data, cloud computing, the Internet of Things, and their implications for individuals and organisations